 - Is a national program sponsored by the American Guild of Organists.
-Students are admitted to POEs on a first-come, first-served basis, regardless of attendance at prior POEs, and regardless of state or country of residence, as long as they meet the following eligibility guidelines: Students should be aged 13-18, be interested in the pipe organ, and have piano or organ proficiency ranging from early intermediate to advanced.
+Students are admitted to POEs on a first-come, first-served basis, regardless of attendance at prior POEs, and regardless of state or country of residence, as long as they meet the following eligibility guidelines: Students should be aged 13-18, be interested in the pipe organ, and have piano or organ proficiency ranging from intermediate to advanced.

 - Provides an opportunity for students to have individual and group instruction in the basic rudiments of pipe organ technique and service playing.

 - Provides a general overview of organ literature, history, pipe organ construction and design, improvisation and other related topics.

 - Provides an opportunity for participation in ecumenical worship, so as to experience the role of the sacred musician.

 - Most of all, provides a unique opportunity for participants to meet and interact with peers who have similar interests.